 Requirements for Foreign Employees to Work

 EU nationals currently have the right to enter, remain in and work in the UK without a work permit.
-However, as a result of Brexit, from March 2019 the UK government plans to implement a new EU Settlement Scheme whereby all EU nationals will be required to register for Settled Status (if they have been in the UK for 5 continuous years) or Pre-Settled Status (if they have been in the UK for less than 5 years).
-The deadline to register under the new scheme is 30 June 2021.
-The UK government is due to release further information on new rules for EU nationals which will apply from 1 January 2021.
+However, in anticipation of Brexit, the UK government has rolled out a new EU Settlement Scheme.
+Subject to the terms of Brexit, under the EU Settlement Scheme, EU nationals will be required to register for Settled Status (if they have been in the UK for 5 continuous years) or Pre-Settled Status (if they have been in the UK for less than 5 years).
+As matters stand, the deadline to register under the new scheme is 30 June 2021 in a Deal scenario and 31 December 2020 in a ‘no-deal’ scenario.
+In due course, the UK government expects to release further information on new rules for EU nationals which will apply from 1 January 2021.
 As negotiations between the UK and EU are ongoing and there is the possibility of a ‘no-deal’ scenario, UK employers should regularly check for updates in terms of employing EU nationals.

 Does a Foreign Employer need to Establish or Work through a Local Entity to Hire an Employee?